28th October 2022

 Zooming in on health and safety, turnover isn’t always the chaos and headache that we might expect.
 One of the greatest barriers to health and safety is resistance to change.
 Often, the more tenured employees are the most difficult employees to get fully engaged and part of the safety culture.

 Bringing in new people provides a great excuse to get your induction processes in tip-top shape!
-That way you can get them up-to-speed with your health and safety program fast and onboard them to a technological safety system with ease.
+That way you can get them up-to-speed with your health and safety program fast and onboard them to a health and safety software with ease.
 Starting from a clean slate, they'll likely be far more open to learning about the company's safety culture too.

 If you’ve tried to implement a new system or continue to struggle to get buy-in from staff - especially if there’s a prevalent “This is how we’ve always done things” attitude, then turnover might just be a golden opportunity.